freeCodeCamp/guide/src/pages/designer-tools/sketch/index.md

 * Export files in multiple formats
 * Vast community

+### Why Should I Switch To Sketch?

+Sketch is designed to build digital products rather than editing photos and print graphics.
+Sketch's clean interface helps keep you organized when mocking up or building out your UI/UX designs.
+The art boards that Sketch uses enforces a pixel grid for precise designs.
+Exporting designs is simple and supports different device resolutions.

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->